 The element of chance is very important to any role-playing game.
 It adds suspense and surprise to the game.
-It wouldn't be much fun or very exciting if the players went through the story with no element of chance of success and failure.
+It wouldn't be much fun or very exciting if the players went through the story with no element of chance where success and failure matter.
 This is where the dice come in.

-The dice used in Immortal Legacy are ten sided dice-that is, they have ten sides that are numbered from 1-10.
+The dice used in Immortal Legacy are ten-sided dice-that is, they have ten sides that are numbered from 1-10.
 (Your dice may have a "0" printed on one side-this is a 10.)
 In this book you will often see the abbreviation d10.
-This is simply another way of telling you to roll a ten-sided die.
+This simply means "a ten-sided die."